-West, with a neat sequence in Spades, starts off with the ♠J lead.
-Dummy's red Queens are excellent - the ♠Q is worthless tat.
+West, with a neat sequence in Spades, starts off with the \pm J lead.
+Dummy's red Queens are excellent - the \pm Q is worthless tat.
 Ho hum.
-Life's like that.
+C'est la vie.

 Time to Count and Plan.
-We can see four losers - three Clubs and the ♥A. Winners?
+We can see four losers - three Clubs and the \forall A. Winners?
 Well, we can count nine of those - one Spade, four Hearts and four Diamonds.